waterbycounty

 What's happening with rivers in Dane County right now?

-Dane County's primary USGS streamgage on the YAHARA RIVER @ FORTON STREET BRIDGE @ STOUGHTON,WI is currently reading 254 cubic feet per second — 69% of the long-term mean of 368.54 cfs.
+Dane County's primary USGS streamgage on the YAHARA RIVER @ FORTON STREET BRIDGE @ STOUGHTON,WI has a pipeline snapshot of 254 cubic feet per second — 69% of the long-term mean of 368.54 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Dane County water compare to the Wisconsin average?